enrico-car/blockchain-project/README.md

 ```
 and visit the web page at `http://localhost:3000`

-## Possible errors
+## How to use smart contracts from the frontend
-In the case it is not possible to use the smart contract from the web page, probably it hasn't been deployed or the addres / ABI has been changed with the latest deploymeny.
-In this case, check if the new address is the same as the one present in the server.js and also that ABI is equal (it can be found at artifacts/contracts/Counter.sol/Counter.json)
+As the contracts are compiled and deployed by the backend, the frontend simply need to make a request to the endpoint `api/contract?name=<contract_name>` to obtain both abi and address of the contract.